caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 Which genus is most depleted in HEC relative to Human Excrement?
 :::

-### That's it for now, but more is coming soon!
+## That's it for now, but more is coming soon!

-In the near future we plan to integrate analyses using the [sample-classifier plugin](xref:_library-ext#q2-plugin-sample-classifier) and [longitudinal plugin](xref:_library-ext#q2-plugin-longitudinal).
+In the near future (as of 11 March 2025) we plan to integrate analyses using the [sample-classifier plugin](xref:_library-ext#q2-plugin-sample-classifier) and [longitudinal plugin](xref:_library-ext#q2-plugin-longitudinal).
-In the mean time, you can refer to the documentation of those plugins and what you learned here to try a few things.
+In the meantime, here are some suggestions to continue your learning:
 1. Build a machine learning classifier that classifies samples accordining to the three dominant sample types in the feature table that we used with ANCOM-BC.
  (Hint: see [`classify-samples`](xref:_library-ext#q2-action-sample-classifier-classify-samples).)
 1. Perform a longitudinal analysis that tracks samples from different buckets over time.
 Which taxa change most over time?
 (Hint: see [`feature-volatility`](xref:_library-ext#q2-action-longitudinal-feature-volatility).)
+1. Remember that the full data set (five sequencing runs) are available in the [gut-to-soil Artifact Archive](https://doi.org/10.5281/zenodo.13887456).
+ Grab one of the larger sequencing runs (we worked with a small sequencing run that was generated as a preliminary test), and adapt the commands in this tutorial to work on a bigger data set.

 We're also in the process of refactoring our statistical methods for assessing alpha and beta diversity across groups, using the new [stats plugin](xref:_library-ext#q2-plugin-stats).
 We're therefore holding off on integrating statistical analysis until we have that ready.